Instructions for Authors

 - References using the Vancouver referencing style (see example below).

 - In-text citation: Indicate references by number(s) in the order of appearance in the text with superscript format.
 Reference numbers are to be placed immediately after the punctuation (with no spacing).
 The actual authors can be referred to, but the reference number(s) must always be given.
-When multiple references are cited at a given place in the text, use a hyphen to join the first and last numbers that are inclusive.
-Use commas (with no spacing) to separate non‐inclusive numbers in a multiple citation e.g. (2‐5,7,10).
-Do not use a hyphen if there are no citation numbers in between inclusive statement e.g. (1‐2).
-Use instead (1,2).
+When multiple references are cited at a given place in the text, use a hyphen (with no spacing) to join the first and last numbers that are inclusive.
+Use commas (with spaces) to separate non‐inclusive numbers in a multiple citation e.g. (2‐5, 7, 10).
+Do not use a hyphen if there are no citation numbers in between inclusive statements e.g. (1‐2).
+Use instead (1, 2).

-- References list: number the references (numbers in square brackets) in the list must be in the order in which they are mentioned in the text.
-In case of references source from non-English language, translate the title to English and retain “in Thai” in the parentheses.
+- References list: number the of references (numbers in square brackets) in the list must be in the order in which they are mentioned in the text.
+In case of references source from non-English languages, translate the title to English and retain “in Thai” in the parentheses.

 Examples of References list